Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Communication, Critical thinking, Ethics, Information literacy, Research.

 - Learning Outcomes

-- Ability to undertake research - to locate, retrieve, cite, evaluate and synthesise information pertaining to the creative industries
+- Have the ability to undertake research - to locate, retrieve, cite, evaluate and synthesise information pertaining to the creative industries

-- Appraise different methods of promotion and dissemination in creative industry contexts
+- Appraise different methods of promotion and dissemination of performance

 - Demonstrate a mature understanding of global industry perspectives, support systems, and financial responsibilities within the context of a professional career in the creative industries